apache/arrow/docs/source/developers/guide/introduction.rst

 ===============

 Here are the basic steps needed to get set up and contribute to Arrow.
-This is meant as a checklist and also to have an overall picture.
+This is meant both as a checklist and also to provide an overall picture of the process.

 For complete instructions please follow :ref:`step_by_step` (a step-by-step guide) or R and Python :ref:`tutorial-index` for an example of adding a basic feature.

-#. **Install and set up Git, fork the Arrow repository**
+#. **Install and set up Git, and fork the Arrow repository**

    See detailed instructions on how to :ref:`set-up` Git and fork the Arrow repository.